Our core areas of genetic research and innovation

 Ultra-rare genetic conditions

 Children with ultra-rare genetic diseases are often left behind due to small patient populations and the amount of research investment required.
-Thus, we have committed our technology, clinical expertise and manufacturing capability to benefit the Columbus Children’s Foundation, a non-profit organization whose mission is to bring treatments and cures into clinical studies for children with ultra-rare genetic diseases.
+Thus, we have committed our technology, clinical expertise and manufacturing capability to benefit the Columbus Children’s Foundation, a non-profit organization whose mission is to accelerate access to gene therapy solutions for children with ultra-rare genetic diseases.